localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 # Getting Started

 ![Two men on ladders painting woodwork on the exterior of a brick house.](https://www.nps.gov/tps/images/briefs/47-ladders.jpg){: .align-right}
 Understanding how building materials and construction details function will help avoid treatments that are made in an attempt to simplify maintenance but which may also result in long-term damage.
-It is enticing to read about "maintenance free" products and systems, particularly waterproof sealers, rubberized paints, and synthetic siding, but there is no such thing as maintenance free when it comes to caring for historic buildings.
+It is enticing to read about "maintenance free" products and systems, particularly waterproof sealers, rubberized paints, and synthetic siding, but there is no such thing as "maintenance free" when it comes to caring for historic buildings.
 Some approaches that initially seem to reduce maintenance requirements may over time actually accelerate deterioration.

 Exterior building components, such as roofs, walls, openings, projections, and foundations, were often constructed with a variety of functional features, such as overhangs, trim pieces, drip edges, ventilated cavities, and painted surfaces, to protect against water infiltration, ultraviolet deterioration, air infiltration, and pest infestation.
 Construction assemblies and joints between materials allow for expansion and contraction and the diffusion of moisture vapor, while keeping water from penetrating the building envelope.
 Older buildings use such features effectively and care must be taken to retain them, avoiding the temptation to reduce air infiltration or otherwise alter them.